 You can install other games like Auto Chess or AFK Arena in the games tab.
 To take advantage of the friends feature, however, you will need to create an account.

-Another great thing about Tencent Gaming Buddy is that it’s easy to keep your PUBG Mobile version up to date.
-After patch 0.6.0 hit, it took less than a day for the emulator to be updated as well.
+Another great thing about Gameloop is that it’s easy to keep your PUBG Mobile version up to date.
+Typically after a new patch hits, it takes less than a day for the emulator to be updated as well.
 Once available, all you need to do is launch the app and it will prompt you to update.